 Whether you use a spreadsheet or budget app like Mint or Goodbudget, the first order of business is to set your budget to start at the beginning of every month.
 Then make a habit of entering your purchases every day.
 Daily entries may be a pain at first, but once it becomes routine, it’ll help you stay on track and in the budget mindset.

 2. Consolidate Your Credit Card Debt

 Burdened by credit card debt?
 You may want to enlist the help of debt consolidation.
 By consolidating multiple credit card balances into one, you can simplify your repayments, get a lower interest rate, and save on monthly payments.
-Check out our Debt Consolidation Calculator to start seeing how much you could be saving by doing a balance transfer.
+Check out our free Debt Consolidation Calculator to start seeing how much you could be saving by doing a balance transfer.